games647/CommandForward/README.md

 `/forward bridgePlayer cmd [args...]`

 bridgePlayer is the player which connection should be used.
-This is relevant for receiving the output or selecting the correct proxy in a RedisBungee environment
+This is relevant for receiving the output or selecting the correct proxy in a RedisBungee environment.

-cmd is the start of the actual command
-[] means it's optional
+cmd is the start of the actual command `[]` means it's optional

 ##### Example Execute as Player:
 `/forward playerName ping`